Gordon-MIT Engineering Leadership Program

 While enrolled at MIT, students in the program (Gordon Engineering Leaders, or GELs) are exposed to a multi-year intensive combination of "real-life" project-based learning experiences and academic subjects, thereby building engineering leaders who are ready from Day One to lead from any chair in your company.
 Beyond MIT, the program works with engineering industry companies and organizations to develop the leadership skills of their young engineers.

-- Access to MIT's "best and brightest" engineering leaders
+- Talent Today: Access to MIT's "best and brightest" engineering leaders (.pdf on the InternshipPlus program)

-- The ability to help forge the next generation of U.S. engineering leaders (.pdf on Mentoring a Gordon Engineering Leader)
+- Strengthen Your Pipeline: The ability to help forge the next generation of U.S. engineering leaders (.pdf on Mentoring a Gordon Engineering Leader)

 As an engineering industry leader, you know your future — indeed, the future of the engineering profession in the U.S. — depends on your active involvement in the Gordon-MIT Engineering Leadership Program.